Call Tracking For Dentists: Tracking Numbers Do’s & Don’ts

 Call Conversion Metrics to Grow Your Practice

 It seems simple.
 Answer the phone.
 Help the caller.
 Schedule the appointment.
 And yet the majority of dental offices perform poorly on new patient call conversion.
-Tracking the call conversion of your dental team is vital if you want to maximize the return on investment of your dental marketing.
+Tracking the call conversion of your dental team is vital if you want to maximize the return on investment of your dental practice marketing.

 However, it can be overwhelming to make sense of the mountains of data that comes in.
 Paying someone to listen to every call, from every patient, can easily become a full-time job for a multi-doctor office and that alone will kill your ROI.
 So, you need to be selective.
 To help maximize your time, we’ve identified three things you should stop and what you should do instead.

-The Dos and Don’ts of Call Tracking For Dentists
+The Dos and Don’ts of Dental Call Tracking

 Don’t: Focus on Number of Appointments

 Your phone is ringing, and your front office staff is answering.
 Your schedule is full, but your dentists are not meeting their production goals.
 What is going on?

 If you only focus on how many appointments you have on the schedule, you are unlikely to reach your production goals.
-Ignoring whether these appointments are for complex, high-revenue procedures or routine care means missing out on a critical benefit of dental call tracking.
+Ignoring whether these appointments are for complex, high-revenue procedures or routine care means missing out on a critical benefit of dental call tracking software.
 Additionally, if a lot of appointments end in cancellations, you will want to know where these calls are coming from and how to stop it.

 Do: Track Quality Over Quantity